me9hanics/PainterPalette/README.md

 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

 ### Work in progress:

 - Find the aliases of painters in Art500k dataset (one painter, multiple instances with different names e.g., Rembrandt and Rembrandt van Rijn); currently the methods are being developed and discussed (the two highest candidate methods are finding aliases through Wikipedia and Wikidata, and using a word embedding to find the very similar names).
 - Broader combination of datasets (handle aliases, add more painters to the final dataset)
+- Re-run Wikidata API SparQL queries, restricting to humans only and other properties

 ## Visualizations of the dataset